line/armeria/site/src/sphinx/server-annotated-service.rst

 Injecting value of parameters and HTTP headers into a Java object
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-There is a built-in request converter for Java object.
-You can use it by putting :api:`@RequestObject` annotation on the parameters which you want to convert.
+Armeria provides a generic built-in request converter for Java objects which is activated by putting :api:`@RequestObject` annotation on the parameters which you want to convert.

 .. code-block:: java